 The Mormon Battalion Historic Site is located in Old Town, at the corner of Harney and Juan Streets.
 Walk in the steps of The 500 men Mormon Battalion, Army of the West, as they left Winter Quarters, Iowa, and began their infantry march from Fort Leavenworth to the California Pueblo of San Diego.
 They are open daily from 9 a.m. to 9 p.m., there are also guided tours and admission is free.

 This is not just another Italian restaurant.
 It’s a dining destination for the best family-style Italian dining in the city!
 You can even get a table in the kitchen with early reservations.
 Or if you are coming with a group of people, reserve the Godfather room.
 As for the decor, the walls are filled with photos of famous Italians and candid photos of daily… Read more »

 You’ll definitely be happy with this discovery.
 A memorable gourmet meal is the apple pancakes, which are baked instead of cooked in a skillet.
 Other winners include blueberry pancakes, pecan pancakes, fresh potato pancakes, sourdough flapjacks, banana pancakes and Hawaiian pancakes.
 They also feature crepes, waffles and omelettes made with farm-fresh grade AA eggs.

 The Flying Leatherneck Aviation Museum which is adjacent to the Marine Corps Air Station Miramar on Miramar Road, San Diego (858-693-1723) [flyingleathernecks.org].
 This is the only Command Museum dedicated to the history of Marine Corps aviation.
-The museum features more than 30 vintage and historically important aircraft on display.
-They range from World War II “Warbirds” to present-day jet fighters and helicopters.
-Inside the Flying Leatherneck Museum are artifacts, photos and… Read more »
+The museum features more than 30 vintage and historically important aircrafts, ranging from World War II “Warbirds” to present-day… Read more »

 This attractive New England-style restaurant is nestled on the edge of Oceanside Harbor.
 A good recommendation is the macadamia nut mahi mahi.
 It’s two generous, golden brown cuts that are perfectly prepared.
 Another winner is the seafood linguine, which is a combination of lobster, scallops and fresh fish of the day in a creamy sauce….
 Read more »